• Skip to primary navigation

 By sharing these tips with your daughter, you and her will feel more comfortable going away to college.
 I hope these girls going to college tips help you and your daughter go away to a city college more easily.

-Soon I will be sharing tips for Boys going away to college for the first time.
+Soon I will share tips for Boys going away to college for the first time.
 Stay tuned!!!

 Join the conversation!
 Did you go to a city college?
 What tips would you add to the ones above that would help a freshman girl?
 Please comment below.
 We would love to hear from you.